Mazda 2 Insurance Rates

 Rates are averaged for all Mazda 2 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Higher risk drivers with multiple at-fault accidents pay on average $1,060 more per year to insure their 2
+- Higher risk drivers with reckless driving or DUI convictions could be forced to pay on average $1,060 more per year than a safer driver

 Rate Tables and Charts